Fly fishing classes with Nick Parish in Portland, Oregon

-I teach group classes through Portland Community College's community education program and try to impart just this.
-Whether you're a beginner, or just looking to knock the rust off. there's more to be had.
+I teach group classes quarterly through Portland Community College's community education program.
+Whether you're a beginner, or just looking to knock the rust off, our classes are a fun way to get involved and build the basic skills and confidenceyou need to get out into the world and start growing your fly fishing practice.

 The best way to learn about new and upcoming class offerings is to subscribe to the newsletter.